nexclouding/NexCloud/README.md

 ## Prerequisites
 The installation of Nexcloud can be supported by DC/OS CLI and GUI of Univese.
 It needs some applications such as Influx, MySQL, Redis, Kafka before the installation of Nexcloud. <br><br>
-※	If you have already install these apps of Influx, MySQL, Redis, Kafka, you can use existing apps.
+※	If you have already installed these apps of Influx, MySQL, Redis, Kafka on your DC/OS Clustster, you can use existing apps.
 However, you have to check the your app's configuration, if specificed configuration is used.  ( It is not necessary, if you use still default configuration of these apps.
 Please check configuration of Database Name, Password, Account, Port, VIP about these apps )
-Access to DC/OS CLI installed node
 <br>

-< DC/OS CLI Installation >  / For more information about CLI, Go to Link  (Installing the CLI)
+< DC/OS CLI Installation >  / For more information about CLI, Go to Link  (Installing the CLI) <br>
+Access to DC/OS CLI installed node <br>

 * [InfluxDB](https://universe.dcos.io/#/package/influxdb/version/latest)
     ```bash
     $ dcos package install influxdb